temporalio/documentation/docs-src/go/how-to-handle-an-update-in-a-workflow-in-go.md

 }
 ```

-In the example above, the Workflow code uses `workflow.SetUpdateHandler` to register a function to handler workflow updates.
+In the preceding example, the Workflow code uses `workflow.SetUpdateHandler` to register a function to handle Workflow Updates.
-The function can take multiple serializable input parameters though we recommend that only a single parameter is used to allow for fields to be added in future versions while retaining backward compatibility.
+The function can take multiple serializable input parameters, although we recommend that you use only a single parameter to allow for fields to be added in future versions while retaining backward compatibility.
 The function can optionally take a `workflow.Context` parameter in the first position.
 The function returns either a serializable value and an error or just an error.

-Unlike with query handlers, it is safe for Update Handlers to observe and mutate workflow state.
+Unlike Query handlers, Update handlers can safely observe and mutate Workflow state.